Decimal Explicit Conversion (Decimal to Double)

 Assembly: mscorlib (in mscorlib.dll)

-This operation can result in a loss of precision, because a double-precision floating-point number has fewer significant digits than a Decimal.
+This operation can produce round-off errors because a double-precision floating-point number has fewer significant digits than a Decimal.

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.